ialbert/biostar-central/README.md

     python manage.py job --id 4 --show_script

-will print the script that is to be executed to the command line.
-Settings flags such as `-use_template` and `-use_json` allows users to override the data or template loaded into the job.
+will print the script for job 4 that is to be executed to the command line.
+Other flags such as `-use_template` and `-use_json` allows users to override the data or template loaded into the job.
-This can be very handy when developing new recipes.
+This can be useful when developing new recipes.

-Another handy command
+Another handy command:

     python manage.py job --next

 will execute the next queued job.
-The job runner may be run periodically with cron or may be started via `uwsgi`
+The job runner may be run periodically with cron.

 ## Job spooling

-The software also supports `uwsgi` as the runtime architecture.
-When deploying through `uwsgi` all jobs are queued and run automatically through the `uwsgi` spooler.
+The Biostar Engine supports `uwsgi`.
+When deployed through `uwsgi` jobs are queued and run automatically through the `uwsgi` spooler.
 See the `uwsgi` documentation  for details on how to control that process.

 * <https://uwsgi-docs.readthedocs.io/en/latest/>

 [uwsgi]: <https://uwsgi-docs.readthedocs.io/en/latest/